 A Community of Artists series will include three exhibitions in the KaleidoZone Gallery and artists-led workshops for visitors and schoolchildren.

 Artist in Residency

-NEA Artist in Residence Julie Peppito will lead this workshop in transforming trash into treasure.
-Discover how and why she makes her amazing creations, repurposing broken and discarded materials into meaningful art.
-Explore using unusual material combinations, found objects and broken toys to experience Julie’s artistic process and create your own art piece to take home.
-All young artists attending the workshop are encouraged to bring a broken toy or object with them to incorporate into their artwork.
+NEA Artist in Residence Julie Peppito led eight workshops transforming trash into treasure.
+Visitors discovered how and why she makes her amazing creations, repurposing broken and discarded materials into meaningful art.
+We used unusual material combinations, found objects and broken toys to experience Julie’s artistic process and create art to take home.
+All young artists attending the workshop were encouraged to bring a broken toy with them to incorporate into their artwork.

 Julie has shared some of the books, articles, speeches and organizations that have inspired her work: